Lecture Notes in Cosmology: Evolution on super-horizon scales

 In order to study the transition between the matter-dominated epoch and the DE-dominated one, we consider Eq.~\eqref{PoisseqSHevo1a} neglecting radiation:

 where we have already considered adiabatic perturbations.
 Now, let us introduce the following variable:

-where $\rho_x$ is a DE component with equation of state $w_x$, which we assume constant, and $a_x$ is the scale factor at matter-DE equivalence, for which both the densities are equal to $\tilde\rho$.
-Note that $w_x < -1/3$, in order to have a useful DE (it has to produce an accelerated expansion) and recall that, in order for Eq.~\eqref{PoisseqSHevo1anoradiation} to be valid, DE must not cluster.
+where $\rho_x$ is a DE component with an equation of state $w_x$, which we assume to be constant, and $a_x$ is the scale factor at matter-DE equivalence, for which both densities are equal to $\tilde\rho$.
+Note that $w_x < -1/3$, in order to have a useful DE (it has to produce an accelerated expansion), and recall that, for Eq.~\eqref{PoisseqSHevo1anoradiation} to be valid, DE must not cluster.

 \hrulefill

 \begin{ex} Following the same steps which brought us to Eq.~\eqref{PoisseqSHevo3}, find a closed equation for $\Phi$, using $x$ as independent variable.
 Show that:

 \end{ex}